-This subject concerns the detailed planning and time management of construction projects.
-It develops key skills in activity planning and estimating, network development, precedence and arrow diagrams, free and total float calculation, critical path method, risk management, resource allocation and levelling, line of balance, monitoring and control, schedule compression and its impact on productivity.
+This subject covers the detailed planning and time management of construction projects.
+It develops key skills in activity sequencing and resource estimation, network development, precedence and arrow diagrams, free and total float calculation, critical path method, risk management, resource allocation and levelling, line of balance, monitoring and control, schedule compression and its impact on productivity.
 Time management software is used to plan and manage project activities.
 Practical tutorial activities are used extensively in this subject.

 There are no co-requisites.